DavidVerghese/MonkeyVids/README.md

 ### Process

 For this application, I drew all the icons (the monkey portraits, monkey paws, etc) in Adobe Illustrator.
+I created the wireframes in Figma.

 ### Wireframes